South Queensferry: Brass band

-In addition to this there is a school brass band that has won the Community section of the Scottish Youth Brass Band Championships in 2005 and 2006.
+There is also a school brass band that has won the Community section of the Scottish Youth Brass Band Championships in 2005 and 2006.

 Places of interest

 Churches

 St Mary's Episcopal Church, also known as the Priory Church, is the town's oldest building, built for the Carmelite Order of friars in the 1450s.
 It is the only medieval Carmelite church still in use in the British Isles, and is a Category A listed building.
 After the Scottish Reformation of 1560 it served as the parish church until 1635.
 In 1890 it was reconsecrated for the Scottish Episcopal Church.

 The Old Parish Church on The Vennel dates from 1633 and has an interesting early graveyard.
 The church became known as the South Church in 1929, and served the Church of Scotland congregation until 1956, when it united with St Andrew's Church.
 The old South Church building was sold in 1970 and is now a house.

 The building which now houses Queensferry Parish Church, located in The Loan, was originally built as South Queensferry United Free Church.
 Following the union of the Church of Scotland and the United Free Church of Scotland in 1929, the UF Church became known as St Andrew's Church and the old Church of Scotland congregation as the South Church.
 The two congregations were united in 1956, becoming Queensferry Parish Church.
 The Reverend John Carrie was minister from 1971 until his untimely death in 2008.
 In 1972 he started an annual sponsored walk across the Forth Road Bridge for Christian Aid, so far raising over £1,000,000.
 In 2009 the Rev. David Cameron transferred from Newton Mearns to Queensferry Parish Church.

 St Margaret's Roman Catholic church is also located on The Loan.
-Mass is held daily and taken by Father Tony.
+Mass is celebrated daily.